pairing of rare tautomers

 and T pair with two.

-pairs with the alternative purine, A. Likewise, the rare form of T*
+and pairs with the alternative purine, A. Likewise, the rare tautomeric

-retains the correct number of H-bonds, but the
+number of H-bonds, but the tautomeric arrangement of

-tautomeric arrangement of bonds forces these three bonds on
+bonds forces these three bonds on standard T. The rare

 The net result is that the rare tautomers

 purine or pyrimidine: C*

 with A, T* with G, G* with T, and A* with C,